Green Driver State Incentives in Maryland

 For more information about the Idle Reduction Technology Grant Program, including grant application and completion packages, visit the Maryland Idle Reduction Technology Grant Program website.

-Pepco offers a Plug-In Vehicle Charging Pilot to help green drivers save money and reduce the strain on the electric grid.
+Pepco offers a Plug-In Vehicle program to help green drivers save money and reduce the strain on the electric grid.
 To qualify, you must:

 - Be a Maryland residential customer of Pepco.